About the Propensity to Cycle Tool

 We would like to thank Brook Lyndhurst for facilitating Phase 1 of the DfT contract and Atkins for facilitating Phase 2.

-We would like to thank CycleStreets for providing data on routes.
+Finally, we would like to thank CycleStreets for providing data on routes.

 The PCT uses transparent and tested methods on the best available data.
 However we cannot accept liability for any loss or damage caused.